 Point to Line Distance Calculator

-Each input has a clear role.
-The value x0 is the x-coordinate of the point, and y0 is the y-coordinate.
-The coefficients A and B determine the orientation of the line through its normal vector, while C shifts the line's position in the plane.
-If your line is not already in standard form, rewrite it before entering values.
-For example, the line y=2x-3 becomes 2x-y-3=0.
+Each input has a specific geometric role. x0 is the point's x-coordinate and y0 is the point's y-coordinate.
+The coefficients A and B control the line's orientation through its normal vector, while C shifts the line across the plane.
+If your line is not already in standard form, rewrite it before entering the values.
+For example, y=2x-3 becomes 2x-y-3=0.
 A vertical line such as x=4 becomes x-4=0, and a horizontal line such as y=7 becomes y-7=0.

-The displayed answer is rounded to four decimal places by the page script.
-A result of zero means the point lies exactly on the line.
-A larger result means the point is farther away.
-The units of the answer match the units of the coordinates.
-If your coordinates are in meters, the distance is in meters.
-If your coordinates are in feet, the distance is in feet.
-This only makes sense when all coordinates use the same scale and unit system.
+The displayed answer is rounded to four decimal places by the page script, so the visible result is designed for quick reading rather than symbolic manipulation.
+A result of zero means the point lies directly on the line.
+Larger values mean the point is farther away from the line.
+The units of the answer match the units of the coordinates, so if the coordinates are in meters the distance is in meters, and if they are in feet the distance is in feet.
+The calculator assumes the same unit system is used for both coordinates; mixing units would make the distance meaningless.

 Formula: d = (| A x_0 + B y_0 + C |) / (sqrt(A^2 + B^2))